 In most cases it is not possible nor recommended to use more than one coat of arms at the same time appart from alliance coat of arms drawings.
 But in some rare cases it is however possible to use more than one coat of arms.
 It depends on exact case or used as a particular role and also inheritated rules of the coat of arms.

 The Swedish King can use one coat of arms a King and an other as Duke.

-The UK Royal House uses one coat of arms as Englands Royal House and one almost identical coat of arms as Scotlands Royal House.
+The UK Royal House uses one coat of arms as Englands, Northern Irelands and Wales Royal House and one special other but almost identical coat of arms as Scotlands Royal House.

 Nobles can only use their own coat of arms with a few exceptions.
 One example is by entail and Royal permission that the holder should use an other coat of arms together with hes own coat of arms.
 The most famous in Sweden are entail from House Trolle.